 How is the centre faring during the pandemic?

-There is no doubt it has been a very difficult time for the retail and hospitality industries.
-The situation remains very challenging as the latest announcement from the Scottish government shows only too clearly.
+There is no doubt it has been a very difficult time for the retail and hospitality industries and the situation remains very challenging.

 Since the start of the coronavirus pandemic we have worked hard to support our retailers and make the malls safe and secure for everyone visiting the centre.
 We have followed all government advice and introduced a number of measures including a one way system, increased cleaning regime and other social distancing guidelines.

 With regards the centre toilets, there are additional hygiene measures - such as appropriate social distancing and staffing levels - that we need to consider.
-At the moment we have three toilets open in Princes Square, Plaza and the Centre West food court, however, we are looking closely at the situation and hope to have more facilities operating in the coming weeks.
+From 26th April, all customer toilets will be open and capacity limits will be in place for physical distancing.

 The Scottish government has stated that wearing face coverings in shopping centres is mandatory and we are pleased that the vast majority of our visitors have been following the rules.
 Although enforcement lies in the hands of the police, our security team will respectfully ask anyone who is not wearing a face covering to do so if they are able.